What Is the Best Age to Buy Life Insurance (For Men)?

 There are exceptions to this rule, factors like a high net worth may allow you to qualify for more insurance coverage.
 Please call us if you have specific questions and we can find the best company for you.

-If you make about $50,000 a year and you wait until you are in you mid to late 50s, with only 10 years of “income earning” years left, you might not qualify for more than $500,000 of coverage.
+If you make about $50,000 a year and you wait until you are in your mid to late 50s, with only 10 years of “income earning” years left, you might not qualify for more than $500,000 of coverage.
 In fact, most clients past 70-years-old have a hard time qualifying for more than $100,000 of coverage.

 However, in some cases, we can get the insurance company to make an exception if it is reasonable or if the coverage is needed for a business or estate protection.

 Everyone’s need for insurance and health category are different, but some companies are much better with some issues than others.

 Here at JRC we work with over 45 of the best life insurance companies directly (most call centers work with less than 10) and this allows us to find the company that is the best for you.
 We focus on life insurance only and we will not try to get you to buy auto insurance or sell your information to solicitors.

 By working with such a vast majority of carriers, we are always able to find you the best match.
 Some companies are more lenient with “income multipliers” other companies are more lenient with travel, family history, tobacco use, blood pressure, cholesterol, etc.

 As soon as you have a need for life insurance.
-We are here to help you assess you needs and find the most affordable policy on the market for you.
+We are here to help you assess your needs and find the most affordable policy on the market for you.
 If your needs change over time because of additions to your family, a new mortgage, etc., we are here to help you.

 We reach out to our clients every year to make sure they are still getting the best deal on their life insurance and to make sure they still have the amount of insurance they need.